 Bubble wrap packaging, which helps to protect fragile items during shipping, is not the most eco-friendly material given that it is made of plastic.
 With this in mind, a number of alternatives have been developed, such as a wrap made of up-cycled corrugated cardboard.
 Instead of disposing or recycling as post-consumer cardboard waste, it can be used as a robust cushioning material, instead of bubble wrap.

-The use of environmentally-sound soy-based inks are also growing in popularity in the sector, as an alternative to petroleum-based inks.
+The use of environmentally-sound soy-based inks is also growing in popularity in the sector, as an alternative to petroleum-based inks.

 Food for Thought: Not just Smart Packaging